top of page

 The Parkinson Association of Northern California is dedicated to enhancing the lives of

-people with Parkinson's, their families, and care partners throughout Northern California
+people with Parkinson's, their families, and care partners throughout Northern California.
+We are an independent nonprofit,

 HOW WE HELP